dBrowser/dbrowser/CONTRIBUTING.md

 ## Introduction

-Thanks for considering contributing to DBrowserX!
+Thanks for considering contributing to dBrowser!

 We welcome any type of contribution, not only code.
 You can help with
 - **QA**: file bug reports, the more details you can give the better (e.g. screenshots with the console open)